-MOUNT ALLISON UNIVERISTY
+MOUNT ALLISON UNIVERSITY

 For more information about becoming a sponsor, visit our sponsorship page.

 Situated in Sackville, a New Brunswick town with a population of just over 5000, Mount Allison University is currently ranked as Canada's #1 undergraduate university.
-This is the 20th year Mount Allison has received this accolade.
+This is the 21st year Mount Allison has received this accolade.